timjogorman/RicherEventDescription/guidelines.md

 majority of ENTITYs will be ACTUAL (they refer to real, specific entities), but one may define ENTITY as being GENERIC, HYPOTHETICAL, or UNCERTAIN/HEDGED as well.

-The most obvious kind of GENERIC entity will be references to "kinds."
+The most obvious kind of GENERIC entity will be references to "kinds".
 Such generics in English are often bare plurals, but can be indefinites or definites too: